The Adventures of Jimmy Neutron, Boy Genius: Animation

-Possible reboot/revival plans
+Possible reboot

 In 2016, director John A. Davis has stated that he has a story for a Jimmy Neutron reboot feature that he would like to make, but he is waiting for the "right situation" to make it.

-When asked about a reboot in 2020, Rob Paulsen stated "Well, I've got to tell you, man.
+When asked about a reboot in 2020, Rob Paulsen stated, "Well, I've got to tell you, man.
 I go all over the world when we don't have the coronavirus, and people love Carl.
 They love Carl.
 I don't think it would be a bad thing at all to reboot Jimmy Neutron.
 I think that's one of those shows that a lot of people would love to see again.
 It was very good.
 Really smart.
 That wouldn't surprise me."

+In 2025, screenwriter Adam Pava unveiled that a potential new film project based on the character was in the works since December 2023.

 Theme song

-The theme song was originally written by Brian Causey for the pilot episode.
+The theme song was originally written and recorded by Brian Causey of Man or Astro-man? for the pilot episode.
 Pop-punk band Bowling for Soup later revamped and extended Causey's theme for the film version theme.
 Ultimately, the original theme was kept for the TV series intro and outro.

 Reception

 Critical reception

 Joly Herman of Common Sense Media gave the series 3 out of 5 stars; saying that, "Jimmy Neutron has all the trappings of a Nickelodeon show: the preteen peer pressure, the gadgets, the spacey parents.
 But it's clever enough and funny enough to have earned a devoted following.
-The script is generally well written and well executed -- the adults behind this show approach the project with apparent zeal. [...]
+The script is generally well written and well executed – the adults behind this show approach the project with apparent zeal. [...]
 Kids will enjoy this program, while parents might get a kick out of some of the gags as well.
 And though the computer animation may seem a bit freaky for old-school animation fans, it does allow for quality special effects."